MDGrey33/GPT-4-Turbo-Assistant/README.md

 * ~~Uploading multiple files~~
 * ~~Deleting a file from the Assistants conversation context~~
 * Editing existing assistant
-* Managing existing conversations
+* Loading files in messages
-* Loading files in code interpreter context
+* Loading existing conversation
 * Downloading files from the code interpreter
 * Loading images in conversation
 * Generating Images with Dali3